open-telemetry/oteps/text/trace/0170-sampling-probability.md

 number of spans.

-This applies to other forms of telemetry that happen (i.e., are caused) within a context carrying head trace sampling probability.
+This applies to other forms of telemetry that happen (i.e., are caused) within a context carrying parent trace sampling probability.
-For example, we may record log events and metrics exemplars with adjusted counts equal to the inverse of the current head trace sampling probability when they are produced.
+For example, we may record log events and metrics exemplars with adjusted counts equal to the inverse of the current parent trace sampling probability when they are produced.

 This technique allows translating spans and logs to metrics without first locating their root span, a significant performance advantage compared with first collecting and indexing root spans.

-Several head sampling techniques are discussed in the following sections and evaluated in terms of their ability to meet all of the following criteria:
+Several parent sampling techniques are discussed in the following sections and evaluated in terms of their ability to meet all of the following criteria: